Walkeric200/walkeric200/README.md

 ## Projects

-- **AIG Shields Up: Cybersecurity Virtual Experience Program on Forage** -August 2024

-  - Completed a cybersecurity threat analysis simulation for the Cyber Defense Unit, staying updated on CISA publications.

-  - Researched and understood reported vulnerabilities, showcasing analytical skills in cybersecurity.

-  - Drafted a clear and concise email to guide teams on vulnerability remediation.

-  - Utilized Python skills to write a script for ethical hacking, avoiding ransom payments by bruteforcing decryption keys.

 - **Datacom Cybersecurity Job Simulation on Forage** - September 2024

   - Completed a simulation focussed on how Datacom's cybersecurity team helps protect it's clients.